cfrymire98/meltyloop/README.md

 -**Fade In/Out**

 Use this parameter to shape the envelope of the loop.
-Combining fade values with loops that don't modify pitch allows you to emulate side chain compression
+Combining fade values with loops that don't modify pitch allows you to emulate side chain compression.

 ### Future: